 Does gabapentin cause weight gain?

-Gabapentin may cause weight gain, but it is a rare side effect.
+Gabapentin may cause weight gain, but it is an uncommon side effect.
 Studies have shown that a small number of people taking gabapentin, a drug used to treat epilepsy and postherpetic neuralgia, experienced weight gain.
 People who do gain weight may gain about 5 pounds after 6 weeks of use.

 - In people with epilepsy, weight gain occurred in 3% of people older than 12 years of age who were taking gabapentin (compared to 2% of people taking the placebo).
 Weight gain was also seen at a similar rate in pediatric epilepsy patients who were 3 to 12 years old.

 - In people with postherpetic neuralgia, 2% of patients taking gabapentin experienced weight gain.
 No weight gain was found among people taking the placebo.

 The cause of weight gain with gabapentin is likely due to increased appetite.
 You may be hungry more often.
 In some cases, weight gain may be due to fluid retention, another side effect of gabapentin.
 Another possible cause is not getting enough exercise if gabapentin is causing fatigue.